 Plan

-Decide if the page is for letters, numbers, vocabulary, science, a theme, or quiet work.
+Decide whether the page supports letters, numbers, vocabulary, science, a theme, or quiet work.

 Prompt

-Use original themes and avoid student personal information or protected characters.
+Use original themes, grade-level detail, and no student personal information or protected characters.

 Review

-Check every label, image detail, and age fit before children use the page.
+Check labels, spelling, image details, page density, and age fit before children use the page.

-Avoid private child information, branded characters, and crowded scenes.
+Avoid private child information, branded characters, celebrity likenesses, and crowded scenes.

-Review it first for accuracy, age fit, and classroom appropriateness.
+Review it first for spelling, age fit, accuracy, and classroom appropriateness.